meet-projects/Y1-Summer-Labs/08. Loops Lab/README.md

 3. Grandma really doesn't want you to leave!
 When you shout BYE, she pretends not to hear you.
     - Change your program so that you have to shout BYE three times before the program will end.

-> At this point the first 4 tests should pass!

 ### 2) Searching out closet

 Our closet is pretty messy.
 But we can write code that helps us find stuff in our closet using loops!